sampoorna/Kaggle-Contest---Titanic/README.md

    - Create new feature CabinBool
      - Boolean value, = 1 if Cabin has a recorded value, 0 otherwise
 	 - Gives lower score than using ['Pclass', 'Sex', 'Age', 'Fare', 'Embarked', 'Parch', 'SibSp', 'Mother', 'Title']
+   - Create new feature AgeGroup
+     - Group passengers into age groups based on age: 'Baby' if between 0 and 5, 'Child' if between 5 and 12, 'Teenager' if between 12 and 18, 'Student' if between 18 and 25, 'Young Adult' if between 25 and 35, 'Adult' if between 35 and 60, 'Senior' if between 60 and 120
+	 - Using ['Pclass', 'Sex', 'AgeGroup', 'Fare', 'Embarked', 'Parch', 'SibSp', 'Family_Size', 'Mother', 'Title', 'CabinBool'] gives us the best results yet